For engineers IC Self-hosted

 Next step

-Install it tonight.
+Install it this afternoon.

 # in your project repo